 check tyre pressures and tread

 make sure your car displays a GB sticker or it’s visible on your number plate

 You may also need to convert your headlights so they don’t dazzle oncoming drivers while being driven on the opposite side of the road.

 You can do this with a beam converter kit, which you simply stick over your headlight.
 Just remember to remove them when you return to the UK.

 You can purchase pre-prepared travel kits online.
-Check prices here.
+Check prices on Amazon here.

 READ MORE: Worst places in the world to break down